marcos-rojas/LinkedInCourses/IntroductionDataAnalytics.md

 There's a topic which we have to cover briefly : **Normal distribution** or Bell curve/Gauss Distribution which represents most of natural fenomena.
 It has some basic parametes: Mean (average of data points), Variance (sum of squared error of data points), Standar Deviation (root of variance which represent how far are we from a point).

+## Data visualization for decision making
+It's graphical representation of data, storytelling with a purpose (no just cells, instead we show trends).
+Thus, we can help decision makers to better outcomes, provides simplicity, clarity, patterns, etc (crisp, clear and memorable).
+Company leader can see flags faster, spot problems inmediately.
+Next, we are going to describe commonly used visualizations:
+- Heatmap : visualize through color graduations, relation and strenght between multiple variables.
+It has a form of a matrix, whose cells represent the relationship (correlatiton)
+- Frequency distribution plot: frequency of ocurrence of a variable (included normalized).
+It's described with tables, histogram, line graph, dot plot and pie chart.
+- Swarm plot: can give better viz of data distribution but works well for small datasets (on dimensional data along an axis).
+Beeswarm plot for example, time vs tip.

+Data viz provide acces to know data trends, outliers, patterns and help decision makers.
+EDA is an approach to analyze data and summarize main characteristics (first step).
+### Data viz tools
+Tableu: it's the most widely used because simple use.
+FusionChart: based on JavaScript with numeruous platforms and frameworks, example templates.
+HighCharts: fast and flexible solution and cross browser support.
+Datawrapper: simple interface for csv, charts and maps for media organizations.
+Plotly: more sofisticated with Python, R and Matlab.
+Sisense: full stack analytics with drag.drop interface.
+PowerBI: semi Business Analytics tools, standar customized viz.
+Looker: with real time analytics.
+DOMO: social colaboration, real time using sparklines, trend indicators, widgets and integrated Google Analytics.
+Qlik: clean interface, setup and various features.
+Board: BI systems for large companies.

+There are some languages and libraries: Scala (compiled language to faster execution), Python (seaborn (high level interface for matplolive), Bokeh (interactive web apps, JSON, HTML, streaming) and matplotlib (2d and 3d graphic support)), R (ggplot2, latte graphics, Shiny (interactive web apps), etc), Java (2D, 3D abd advanced), JavaScript.
+Dashboard are customized viz with multiple variables, displays gauge, tables, graphs, etc (highly interactive, dynamic and real time data update).
+To build them, we need to plan some steps: analyze target audience, key business parameters (responsabilities KRA, process indicators KPI, process area KPA, SLA service agreement).
+Then, we need to know end goal of dashboard, develop the dashboard and continuous improvement iwht audience feedback.